Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Design_document.md

 The work is part of Data Structures and Algorithms for Intermediate Studies in the University of Helsinki computer science Bachelor degree.

-## What algorithms and data structures are implemented in this project
+## Algorithms and data structures used in this project

 Lauri Hartikainen has in [FreeCodeCamp](https://www.freecodecamp.org/news/simple-chess-ai-step-by-step-1d55a9266977/) an interesting solution for building simple chess artificial intelligence.

 This solution utilizes a search tree data structure, as well as an alpha-beta pruning algorithm.
 The alpha-beta pruning compares possible moves x moves down the search tree, and selects the best move from these.

-## What problem is the project  solving and why did you choose these algorithms / data structures
+### What problem is the project  solving and why did you choose these algorithms / data structures

 I use the selected solution because chess is a zero-sum game in which the search tree and minimax algorithm are really effective.
 The problem with the MiniMax algorithm, however, is that the number of its inputs and comparable situations can quickly grow large.
 This problem is addressed by an algorithm called alpha-beta pruning.

-## What inputs the program receives and how it uses them
+### What inputs the program receives and how it uses them

 The program receives the last move played by the opponent and counts certain number of moves from the search tree.
 From these results, the algorithm selects the best according to predetermined rules that are also provided in the program.

-## Target time requirement
+### Target time requirement

 The time requirement of the algorithm is O (n ^ m), where n indicates the number of possible moves in typical situation, and m indicates the number of nodes that are searched .